Green Power Partnership

 - The local government (or its designee) initiates a community-wide green power campaign to encourage local businesses and residents to buy green power.
 EPA is available to provide technical and outreach assistance.

-- Once the community has met the green power purchase requirement, the local government submits the GPC Partnership Agreement.
+- Once the community has met the green power purchase requirement, the local government submits the GPC Partnership Agreement (MS Excel) (462K).
 All GPCs will automatically be enrolled in the GPC Challenge.
+Please note, in response to the automated message that appears upon opening the Partnership Agreement, you will need to enable macros (the macro contained in the file is safe and has been third-party verified).

 After achieving the GPC designation, EPA can work with you on making an announcement regarding this accomplishment.
 For more information on EPA support, contact Blaine Collison (email@example.com).